azerothcore/mod-progression-system/README_naxx.md

 Omarion's Handbook, Craftsman Wilhelm craft quest 9233 craft items + 200-300g

+Frost Resistance quests depend on: reputation with AD, class and completion 9033 echoes of war

 ## Trash Loot
 Mobs found in Naxx40 by ID according to classic.wowhead